- System requirements

 Methods excluded by adaptive tracing are specially presented in UI:

-- the methods are indicated with the icon
+- the methods are indicated with the no-entry sign

 The configuration file